 Just like in humans, acne forms when the hair follicles around a cat's oil-producing sebaceous glands become clogged.
 Chin acne is the most common occurence in cats, even though they also have sebaceous glands on their tails and eyelids.
 While it's common in all breeds of cat, for some reason Persian cats seem most susceptible to recurring cases of chin acne.

 Many cats first present with a "dirty" chin.
 This could look like small black dots in between the hair follicles.
 That may be all that develops for some cats.
 For others, this can progress to swollen, red lumps that may or may not rupture and drain.

 If it progresses, and the follicles become infected with Staphylococcus aureus, the acne may turn into bacterial folliculitis.
 This is a more serious skin infection that will likely need more aggressive treatment.
 Folliculitis also can lead to secondary fungal infections if not treated properly.

-There really is no known cause for cat chin acne, but there are several possible contributing factors and may include:
+There really is no known cause for cat chin acne, but several possible contributing factors may include: